allegro/allegro.tech/_posts/2019-05-15-migrating-microservice-to-spring-webflux.md

 Migrating flow to reactive around HTTP clients and controllers is critical, but not significant in terms of resource usage.
 As I said in the beginning, the expected benefit of migration is more scalability and resilience for latencies.
 We are sure that we obtained this target.

+## Conclusions

+Are you working on greenfield?
+It’s a great chance to get familiar with WebFlux or another reactive framework.

+Are you migrating existing microservice?
+Take factors covered in the article into consideration, not only technical ones — check time and people capability to work with new solutions.
+Decide consciously without blind faith in technology hype.

+Always test your application, integration and performance test covering external call latencies and errors are crucial in the migration process.
+Remember that reactive thinking is different from the well-known blocking, imperative approach.

+Have fun and build resilient microservices!